When You Lose Interest In People Quickly

-You're okay at initially befriending people, but you don't know how to move it past that early, more-surface level.
-Some people are perfectly happy to have long-standing friendships where they do activities, joke around, and talk about their hobbies, but never get to know each other on a more intimate level.
-Others are okay with that level of intimacy for a few months, then feel a need to move on.
+You're okay at initially befriending people, but you don't know how to move it past that early, more surface level.
+Some people are perfectly happy to have longstanding friendships where they do activities, joke around, and talk about their hobbies, but never get to know each other on a more intimate level.
+Others are okay with a less-close relationship for a few months, then feel a need to move on.

 You're unintentionally attracting people you're prone to losing interest in

-There are several ways this can happen, but here's one example: For whatever reason Harry gives off a compassionate "helper" vibe that draws in needy people.
-The relationships he forms with them are fine for a little while, but gradually, subtly become tiring and one-sided.
-He isn't conscious that's what's putting him off, and just feels like he always grows less keen to keep his friendships going after a month or two.
+There are several ways this can happen, but here's one example: For whatever someone gives off a compassionate "helper" vibe that draws in needy people.
+The relationships they form are fine for a little while, but gradually, subtly become tiring and one-sided.
+They aren't conscious that's what's putting them off, and just feel like they always grow less keen to keep their friendships going after a few months.

 You're unconsciously put off by anyone who likes you too easily